iam-py-test/check-site/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Is this a security issue?
 - [ ] Can you reproduce the problem with all other extentions disabled?
 - [ ] Can you reproduce in a new and unmodified browser profile?
-- [ ] Can you reporuce with the latest verison?
+- [ ] Can you reproduce the problem with the latest verison?

 **Additional context**
 Add any other context about the problem here.